Quantification of systematic errors in the electron density and temperature measured with Thomson scattering at W7-X: Laser Misalignment

-To further see the impact of the induced misalignments a representative selection of averaged $n_e$ profiles are shown for different shifts of the first laser in figures (\ref{fig:ne_profiles_different_shifts_laser_1_left}) and (\ref{fig:ne_profiles_different_shifts_laser_1_right}).
+To further see the impact of the induced misalignments a representative selection of averaged $n_e$ profiles are shown for different shifts of the first laser in figure \ref{fig:ne_profiles_different_shifts} (top row).
 It can be seen that the shifts can change both the amplitude and the shape of the profiles, reflecting that the calibration has not been performed at the optimum position of highest intensity.
 Shifts in the negative direction do not seem to change the profile shape, but the absolute measurement changes.
-For example a shift of \SI{-3}{\mm} reduces the measured density by one third.
-Roughly the same can be said about the positive shifts, with the exception of the \SI{5.4}{\mm} profile which changed significantly in shape and height.
-It can be concluded that with a laser shifted by \SI{5.4}{\mm} no reliable profile information can be obtained. \\ Example profiles for the second laser are shown in figures (\ref{fig:ne_profiles_different_shifts_laser_2_left}) and (\ref{fig:ne_profiles_different_shifts_laser_2_right}).
-Consistent with the analysis above, shifts into the negative direction (\ref{fig:ne_profiles_different_shifts_laser_2_left}) seem to affect the profiles only marginally.
+For example a shift of $-3\,\mathrm{mm}$ reduces the measured density by one third.
+Roughly the same can be said about the positive shifts, with the exception of the $5.4\,\mathrm{mm}$ profile which changed significantly in shape and height.
+It can be concluded that with a laser shifted by $5.4\,\mathrm{mm}$ no reliable profile information can be obtained. \\ Example profiles for the second laser are shown in figure \ref{fig:ne_profiles_different_shifts} (bottom row).
+Consistent with the analysis above, shifts into the negative direction seem to affect the profiles only marginally.
 This stable region would be the desired alignment position.
-In contrast, the positive shifts (\ref{fig:ne_profiles_different_shifts_laser_2_right}) exhibit an even more pronounced change in measured density and profile shape than those of the first laser.
+In contrast, the positive shifts exhibit an even more pronounced change in measured density and profile shape than those of the first laser.
 Even a transition from a peaked profile to a hollow profile can be seen.
 Note that this transition is solely caused by shifting the laser and not because of changes in the plasma parameters.
 This is particularly problematic, because one of today's questions for \mbox{W7-X} is if the profiles are hollow, as seen in other stellarators \cite{herranz_2000} or peaked, as seen in the shown examples.
 If the laser alignment can also change the measured profile shape and discharges with changing plasma parameters are analysed, then answering this question becomes even more challenging. \\ One reason for laser 2 exhibiting such a strong dependence on shifts in the positive direction has already shown up in figure \ref{fig:ne_over_r_all_volumes}.
-The unshifted profile (at $\text{shift}=0$) was already positioned on the positive side of the maxima.
+The unshifted profile (at $\mathrm{shift}=0$) was already positioned on the positive side of the maxima.
 Therefore, it had to be expected that shifts in that direction would influence the profiles more strongly.
-This is also why the shape changes: while the outer volumes are still inside the \SI{90}{\percent} ranges, the inner volumes are far outside these intervals.
-This leads to a stronger drop in the measured density in the central volumes than in the outer volumes, resulting in the observed conversion from peaked to hollow.\\
+This is also why the shape changes: while the outer volumes are still inside the $90\,\%$ ranges, the inner volumes are far outside these intervals.
+This leads to a stronger drop in the measured density in the central volumes than in the outer volumes, resulting in the observed conversion from peaked to hollow.\\ These results imply that with a similar analysis, the optimal beam alignment position can be determined before every experimental campaign to minimise the influence of the beam position on the profile shape.
+Such an analysis should also include angular variations, which have not been attempted in this analysis, but will added for future experimental campaigns.